In recent times I’ve given Trapeze some overdue attention, here’s another one.

 In Summary

-Upon reflection, this album is definitely not the best effort Trapeze have ever produced, and from subsequent reviews I’ve seen around the Interwebs it seems that those opinions have held true over the years.
+Upon reflection, this album is definitely not the best effort Trapeze have ever produced, and from subsequent reviews I’ve seen around the Intereebs it seems that those opinions have held true over the years.

 Trapeze would go into hiatus during the 1976-1977 period reconvening in 1978 with their LP ‘Running’, albeit signed to a new German label Shark Records.
 That record would be reissued a year later on London based label Aura Records, who also released the aforementioned 1981 ‘Live In Texas’ album.